zarif-al/graphql-starter-rust/server/Readme.md

 The drawback of this approach is the `entities` file gets overwritten when we generate the entities module.
 This is a likely scenario as our tables will get updated as a project proceeds.

-My solution is to have a graphQL stuct for every entity struct.
-The graphQL struct can have all the properties of the entity struct and use serializable types for all properties.
+My solution is to have a GraphQL stuct for every entity struct.
+The GraphQL struct can have all the properties of the entity struct and use serializable types for all properties.

 > We also have the flexibility of inlcuding extra properties or omitting specific properties if we don't need it.
 We can also alter the datatype of a property.

-The graphql struct will also need to implement a `From trait` to convert the entity struct model to the graphql struct.
+The GraphQL struct will also need to implement a `From trait` to convert the entity struct model to the GraphQL struct.

 We call the structs `GraphQL<entity-name>`, i.e `GraphQLUser`.